ImNotJimboJones/PezUI/Interface/AddOns/ThnanMod_BattlePets/README.txt

 VERSION CHANGES:

+1.2.0:

+- Fixed issue where coloring confirmation dialog failed with other addons.
+- Fixed issue where minimap tooltips would fail to detect a pet name if it was greyed out.
+- Added option to show all owned pets in world and battle tooltips.

 1.1.0:

 - Added options to show the level of the highest rarity pet in world, battle and minimap tooltips.